ProjectEvergreen/greenwood/www/pages/guides/theme-packs.md

 </html>
 ```

 Good question!
-We tried that approach initially as it would help alleivate the open issues and needing to work around local development vs published development identified above, but the issue that was faced was that relative paths like the above [don't preserve their location / context on disk](https://github.com/ProjectEvergreen/greenwood/issues/689#issuecomment-895519561) when coming through the development server
+We tried that approach initially as it would help alleviate the open issues and needing to work around local development vs published development identified above, but the issue that was faced was that relative paths like the above [don't preserve their location / context on disk](https://github.com/ProjectEvergreen/greenwood/issues/689#issuecomment-895519561) when coming through the development server
 ```html
 # with explicit path that includes node_modules (is exactly the same)
 url -> /node_modules/my-theme-pack/dist/styles/theme.css